 - Allows menu to work if you Secure Boot

 - Some linux ISOs will not boot from an NTFS drive under grub2 - e.g. Fedora, CentOS, bitdefender and gentoo (see spreadsheet for more).

-- Only Memtest86 can be run if you Secure Boot (if 2nd partition is an NTFS filesystem).
+- Only Memtest86 can be run if you Secure Boot.

 Note: The first partition of an E2B USB drive should contain your E2B files.

 1.1 Copy the files from the PTN2 folder to the second partition

 Note: Some older Windows versions can only access the first partition on a Removable USB drive.
 You can swap over PTN1<>PTN2 by using SWITCH_E2B.exe or RMPrepUSB - CTRL+O - 2.
 Once you have copied over the payload files to partition 2, switch the partitions back again.

 3. Add the 'PTN2' .mnu files to the E2B menu system (optional)